-These lots are heritage listed in the 2010 LEP as "Fernhill curtilage" for their contribution to Fernhill.
-This clearly does not relate to the buildings or built elements that currently are on the land but rather the extension of the Fernhill landscape.

-There is considerable potential for new uses and development within this precinct provided that any significant vistas are maintained and the development does not affect the visual setting of Fernhill.
-As this precinct is outside the original grant lands and is visually separate from Fernhill it also has higher potential for new uses that support the conservation of the core estate.
+These lots are heritage items in the 2010 LEP for their contribution to Fernhill.
+This clearly does not relate to the buildings or built elements that currently are on the land but rather the extension of the Fernhill landscape onto those lands.
+There is considerable potential for new uses and development within this precinct provided that any heritage significant vistas are maintained and the development does not affect the visual setting of Fernhill.

-Aboriginal archaeological sites have been identified in the eastern area of Fernhill in a report currently being drafted by Austral Archaeology.
+Aboriginal archaeological sites have been identified in the eastern area of Fernhill in a report prepared by Austral Archaeology.